tingly-amua/Sentiment-Classification-of-Apple-and-Google-Tweets-Using-NLP/README.md

 b) A ReadMe file describing the project
 c) A 'figures' file where the plots and images used in this project and presentation are located
 d) A tableau visualization located [here](https://public.tableau.com/app/profile/edna.maina/viz/TwitterSentimentAnalysis_17567937827180/Dashboard1?publish=yes )
+e) A .ptt file containing the project's presentation

 ## Business Understanding